We tested 4 different packing cubes: Which one is best?

 The cubes are available with either mesh paneling or full cloth — both at a very reasonable cost.
 I personally prefer the mesh option so I can quickly see what’s inside, but both styles perform similarly in terms of compression and durability.

 The Amazon Basics Packing Cubes offer some of the best pricing you'll find.
-The cubes come in multiple colors and four different sizes — small, medium, large, and slim — so there's lots of variety to choose from.
+The cubes come in multiple colors and four different sizes — small, medium, large, and slim — so there’s plenty of variety to choose from.

 I really like that each cube has a handle and that there's an extended zipper.
 The cubes also keep their shape well (although not as well as the EPICKA brand), making it easy to pack clothes within each cube.